RuanDevJs/RuanDevJs/README.md

 <p align="left">
    I have 17 years old and since my childhood I'm in love with technologies.
-  Here you can see my works as <strong> Front, Back and Mobile Develolper </strong> 🖥️
+  Here you can see my works as <strong> Front-End Develolper. </strong> 🖥️
 </p>

 <p align="left">